 You know the old joke about the blind guys examining an elephant and each declaring that an elephant is like a tree or a snake, etc depending on what area of the animal was being investigated.
-Alzheimer’s research is very similar in that, every month at least one research group comes up for air and sunlight and makes a declaration about THE cause of the disease.
+Alzheimer’s research is very similar in that every month at least one research group comes up for air and sunlight and makes a declaration about THE cause of the disease.
 There are a few of us out there (and hopefully that number is growing) who view Alzheimer’s as a complex illness with multiple causes, some more important than others, with no single cause working in isolation.
 Quinolinic Acid (QUIN) is fascinating because, while it predictably doesn’t explain everything, it does shed light on more than one common attribute or possible explanation of Alzheimer’s.

 How It’s Formed

 The kynurenine pathway is dependent on vitamin B as a co-factor and particularly B6.
 A B6 deficient individual will produce xanthurenic acid, which serves no further purpose and is excreted from the body in urine.
 Assuming there’s enough B6 the process will skip the xanthurenic acid dead-end and move on to Quinolinic Acid (QUIN).
 QUIN is the final metabolite before niacin.
-When the kynurenine pathway process falters and QUIN levels rise, the results can be disastrous.

 Our Understanding of QUIN Through The Years